 Skip to main content

-That realization started my deep dive into sustainable computing, where I discovered that efficiency isn't just about performance or cost—it's about responsibility to future generations.
+That realization started my deep dive into sustainable computing, where I discovered that efficiency isn't just about performance or cost.
+It's about responsibility to future generations.

 The Hidden Environmental Cost of Computing